Sh1Tt/hnschat-chrome-extension/SUPPORT.md

 If you are experiencing any issues with the extension, at all, please contact us!
 `hnschat chrome-extension` is an independend and unfunded project with little to no resources.
 But, we are happy to help however we can!
 I was working on another project with hnschat, when i got the idea to add it directly to the browser.
 So the last days I took a detour in my journey, writing a chrome-extension.
 In the end I stripped most of the fancy features, which where a little wonkey.
 What's not there, cannot break.
 All it is now, is a soure-option and some sizing-options, leaving hnschat 100% hnschat.
-But, now I can use at work, or while watching a tutorial, or reading docs or smthng.. in the same window!
+But, now we can use it at work, or while watching a tutorial, or reading docs or smthng.. in the same window!
-If you have any questions regarding the extension, hit me up on twitter: [@_sh1tt](https://twitter.com/@_sh1tt)
+If you have any questions regarding the extension, hit me up on twitter: [@_sh1tt](https://twitter.com/@_sh1tt)!!
-!
 Have a beautiful time!
 #